highbyte/dotnet-6502/docs/systems/adding-a-system.md

 The system now shows up in the Avalonia Desktop app's system list, is selectable, and steps frames — with no per-system menu or config dialog yet.

+!!! note "Shell project needs `<ImplicitUsings>enable</ImplicitUsings>`"
+    The shell `.csproj` should include `<ImplicitUsings>enable</ImplicitUsings>` in its `PropertyGroup`.
+Without it, types like `IServiceProvider` (which appears in the `ISystemShellPlugin` method signatures) are not in scope, producing confusing compile errors about missing types rather than missing usings.

 ## Step 4 — Build and verify

 Add the three projects to `dotnet-6502.sln`, build, and run the Avalonia Desktop app.
 Confirm the